Dealing with a debt collector

 - when you started owing it

-Tell the debt collector that you'll call back as soon as you verify the information.
-Look at your bills and bank statements to help you confirm if the debt is yours and the amount you owe is correct.
+Tell the debt collector that you'll call them back as soon as you verify the information.
+Review your bills and bank statements to confirm if the debt is yours.
+This may also help you confirm if the amount you owe is correct.

 You can ask the collection agency to contact you only in writing.
-Ask your legal advisor to send a written request to your creditor by registered mail, including an address and phone number at which you may be contacted.
+Ask your legal advisor to send a written request to your creditor by registered mail.
+Make sure to include an address and phone number where they can reach you.

-Paying your debt once it has been transferred to a collection agency
+Paying your debt once it's with a collection agency

 If the debt is yours and the amount is correct, paying the full amount you owe will resolve the issue.